NeuroDesk/neurocontainers/interactive_builder/Readme.md

 Now install your application in this Singularity container and test it. \
 Once the application works as expected, exit the singularity build environment by pressing CTRL-D or type exit

-The recipe of your applcation is generated into final/build.sh and a final/README.md file is generated as well.
+The recipe of your application is generated into final/build.sh and a final/README.md file is generated as well.
 Add these files to your issue an on Neurocontainers or create a pull request (TODO: Describe how to do this) or write action that grabs files from issue and creates a pull request??? https://stackoverflow.com/questions/68057744/create-pull-request-with-github-action